MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-08-19-ftrim-function.md

 sims or making some sort of visualizer.

-But quite often, if you're referencing a `float` parameter, you wind up getting allllll the digits that come with it, imprecision and all, rather than just a nice float
+But quite often, if you're referencing a `float` parameter, you wind up getting allllll the digits that come with it, full precision and all, rather than just the nice value you see in the interface.

 ![Problem](/assets/posts/ftrim-function/images/problem.png)